carlfranklin/BindablePropertiesInMaui/README.md

 To learn more about `ObservableObject`, visit the official Microsoft documentation at [ObservableObject](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/observableobject).

-### Creating Bindable Properties
+### BindableObject and BindableProperty

-Having explored the previous approaches that led to the current solution using bindable properties, let's now shift our focus to creating bindable properties since we now understand how to implement `INotifyPropertyChanged`.
+Having explored the previous approaches that led to the current solution using bindable properties, let's now shift our focus to creating bindable properties since we now understand how to implement `INotifyPropertyChanged` and how to use the `ObservableObject` as a base class.

-In this section, we will convert the code from using the old `INotifyPropertyChanged` to the new `BindableProperty`.

 Open *Person.cs* file.